 20/20 Vision – The clarity or sharpness of vision measured at a distance of 20 feet.

-Abbe Value – A way to measure chromatic aberration in lenses.
+Abbe Value – A way to measure chromatic aberration in eyeglasses lenses.

-Anti-Reflective coating – Anti-reflective coatings improve the quality and the value of your lenses.
-An anti-reflective coating reduces disturbing reflections.
-It makes your lenses more attractive.
-And you will experience the most precise, crisp and clear natural vision in a brilliance that is not possible with uncoated lenses.
+Anti-reflective coating – Anti-Reflective coatings improve the quality and the value of your lenses.
+An anti-reflective coating reduces distracting reflections to achieve the most precise, crisp, and clear natural vision.
+It also reduces reflections from lenses in photographs.

 Astigmatism – A misshape of the eye, where vision is blurred by an irregularly shaped cornea.
 The cornea, instead of being shaped like a sphere, is ellipsoidal (like an egg) and reduces the cornea's ability to focus light.
 Toric lenses make excellent contact lenses for astigmatism.

 Axis – Indicates the placement in degrees of the astigmatic lens.